Abdullah Abu Zema

-Abdullah Mohammad Ali Abu Zema (عبدالله محمد علي أبو زمع; born 4 April 1976) is a Jordanian professional football coach and former player.
+Abdullah Mohammad Ali Abu Zema (عبد الله محمد علي أبو زمع; born 4 April 1976) is a Jordanian professional football coach and former player.

-Playing career
+Retirement

-Abu Zema officially announced his retirement in playing football on 25 January 2005, at the age of 29, after sustaining an injury.
+Abu Zema officially announced his retirement from playing football on 25 January 2005, at the age of 29, after sustaining an injury.
 An international friendly match was played between his country Jordan and Armenia on 1 August 2005 in Amman, sponsored by Prince Ali Bin Al-Hussein.
-After playing the first five minutes of the match, Abu Zema gave the captain armband to his teammate Haitham Al-Shboul as well as his 18 jersey shirt to his younger teammate Hassan Abdel-Fattah and left the field.

 Managerial career

 Assistant coach

 After retiring from playing football, Abu Zema became one of the assistant coaches of his national team (2006–09), under head coaches Mahmoud El-Gohary (2006–07), and Nelo Vingada (2007–09) until the Iraqi Adnan Hamad took over coaching the national team.
-When Dragan Talajić became head manager of Shabab Al-Ordon (2009–10), Abu Zema became his assistant coach ever since then.
-They both then moved to Abu Zema's home club Al-Wehdat (2010–11).
-When Ra'fat Ali, one of Abu Zema's companions, took proficiency in Kuwait, Abu Zema and Talajić joined him by coaching his team (2011–12).
+When Dragan Talajić became head manager of Shabab Al-Ordon (2009–10), Abu Zema became his assistant coach.
+They both then moved to coaching Al-Wehdat (2010–11).
+When Ra'fat Ali took proficiency in Kuwait, Abu Zema and Talajić joined him by coaching his team (2011–12).

 Head coach

 Abu Zema was appointed for the first time as head coach in February 2013, when he joined Jordanian club Al-Wehdat, where he succeeded Egyptian manager Mohammad Omar.

-On 11 January 2022, Abu Zema was announced had coach of Ansar.
+On 11 January 2022, Abu Zema was announced head coach of Ansar.
 He left at the end of the 2021–22 season.